Image Credit: Rao Advisors LLC (If image is not clear, click on the image & right-click to "Open Image in New Tab"). |

 The engines make several assumptions regarding proportional assets.
 If a family has an annual income of X, the programs will automatically assume that assets are some multiple of X. For families with lower incomes, up to $65,000, the multiple is less than 1.
 For families with incomes higher than $65,000, the engines assume, logically, that the multiple rises exponentially from 1.
 The more your savings or your assets, your financial need is deemed to be less, so you're likely to receive far less in aid.

-The FAFSA4caster, the official net price estimator of the Department of Education, uses an X factor of approximately 0.53.
+The Federal Student-Aid Estimator, the official net price estimator of the Department of Education, uses an X factor of approximately 0.53.
 That is, if your income is $100,000 a year, it assumes that your family's net assets are $53,000.
 Conversely, if your net assets are $300,000, your annual income is deemed to be $566,000 a year.
 At such asset levels, you can be sure that you will receive no need-based aid.

 The College Pricing Ladder